Overview of abortion: An

 enforce a common belief system on all pregnant women.
 Many pro-choicers

-believe that human personhood does not begin during the process of conception but starts later in pregnancy.
+believe that human personhood does not begin during the process of conception but starts later in pregnancy or at birth.

 Both groups would like to see a reduction in the number of abortions